Student loan forgiveness: The fine print you need to know about

 - Only people who have federal student loan debt are eligible; private loan holders are not.

-- The debt forgiveness program applies to undergraduate degrees, not graduate programs.
+- The debt forgiveness program applies mainly to undergraduate degrees, but some graduate programs can qualify only if they are Grad Plus loans subsidized by the federal government.

 - Current students are only eligible if they took out their loans before July 1, 2022.

-Note: Editor’s note: This story has been updated to correct that the program applies to some graduate programs if they are Grad Plus loans subsidized by the federal government.